The story of Marklund is one of unconditional love, selflessness and hope.

 Word spread in the Elgin area of this exceptional family and the wonderful care this child was receiving.
 Soon the Wasmonds began receiving calls from other families seeking this kind of help.
 It became evident to Pat there was a vital call for this type of care in the Elgin area.
 She and her husband decided to create a home for children with profound disabilities and Little Angels was founded.
 Over the past 60+ years, Little Angels–now called the Marklund Wasmond Center–grew to where it now is home to 57 residents, and includes an adjacent Developmental Training Center.

-Beginning with two children, and two homes, and having a solid foundation and foresight, Marklund has grown into eight homes where hundreds are impacted by many caring staff and volunteers, in many different sites in DuPage, Kane and Cook counties.
+Beginning with two children, and two homes, and having a solid foundation and foresight, Marklund has grown into eight homes and four schools where hundreds are impacted by many caring staff and volunteers, in many different sites in DuPage, Kane and Cook counties.
 As started by our founders, we continue to serve individuals with severe and profound developmental disabilities through 24-hour nursing care, and a full range of therapeutic and educational programs.

-More than four years after its merger with Little Angels Center for Exceptional Care, Marklund is showing that bigger is truly better.
+Several years after its merger with Little Angels Center for Exceptional Care, Marklund is showing that bigger is truly better.
 “A lot of hard work has gone into the transition over the past year to make us “ONE” organization; we truly are stronger together,” noted Gil Fonger, President and CEO.
+“I am grateful to our founders – Claire & Stan Haverkampf (Marklund) and Pat & Bob Wasmond (Little Angels) – for what they started over 70 years ago, as well as our administrative, direct care and support teams for what they continue to do today.”

 Check out our social media!